 - It’s elegant-looking and pretty small in size, so it will fit basically anywhere and will match just about any home décor.

-- It's an ultrasonic diffuser, which means it uses less essential oil compared to others.
+- It’s an ultrasonic diffuser, which means it uses less essential oil compared to others.
 For example, diffusers that use heat burn through oils very quickly.
-Heat diffusers also have the potential to change the chemistry and the properties of the essential oil.
+Heat diffusers also have the potential to change the chemistry and properties of essential oils.

 - It makes almost no sound while working, which will delight many ladies who have difficulty sleeping with noise in the background.

 - You can fill it with water only and use it as a humidifier.